In about 30 mostly hands-off minutes, you can have this addictive homemade applesauce that's sugar free and so freakin' delicious.

 Even despite me wanting to not lift a finger today, homemade applesauce is so ridiculously easy that I think I can actually accomplish this again today.
 Our family friend brought back 12 pounds of apples from Pennsylvania, and we've been enjoying them in numerous ways.
 One of which is going to be some more of this homemade applesauce.

-What ingredients do you need to make homemade applesauce?
+What ingredients do you need to make sugar free homemade applesauce?

 What kinds of apples are best to use?